kennedyjosh/rpi_gui/README.md

 * A ClimaCell API Key (for outdoor weather info)
   * You can get one here: https://www.climacell.co/weather-api/
+  * If no API key is given, outdoor weather information will not show

 Entirely optional, but useful if you have it: